jlarge11-demos/terraform-route53-cloudfront-s3/README.md

 Now that we've gone through the contents of this repo and explained our usage of remote state management, it's time to build a site and expose it to the internet.
 The following assumptions are made...

 * You have an AWS root account setup.
-* You have the AWS CLI installed.
+* You have AWS CLI v1.8.56 or higher.
 You don't necessarily need this to use Terraform in general, but there's an awkward part of these instructions where you run a bash script that runs Terraform and an AWS CLI command.
 * You already have an admin level IAM user with an access key and a secret key.
 This user will authenticate Terraform to AWS.
 In the real world, you'll probably be more sophisticated with your IAM setup, but this should get us by for what we're learning here.
-* You have AWS CLI v1.8.56 or higher.
 * Your access key and secret key for your admin user are stored in `~/.aws/credentials`.
 * You have Terraform CLI v0.12.24 or higher.